albin-joseph/nodejs-micro-service/README.md

 - A docker file will be the file with name *Dockerfile*, without any file extensions.
 - Please refer dockerSample folder for getting more idea.
+- Dockerfile each instructions have two parts
+    - Instruction telling Docker Server what to do
+    - Argument to the instruction
+- Why did we use alpine as a base image?
+    - They comes with a preinstalled set of programs that are useful.

 ``` mermaid
     flowchart TB;